enewe101/hilbert/docs/index.rst

 Embeddings can use a dictionary.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you provide a dictionary, then you can access the vectors for a given word by name:
+Dictionaries map tokens to integer IDs, which themselves correspond to the index of that tokens embedding within ``V`` and ``W``.
+When embeddings have an associated dictionary, you can access vectors for given words by name:

 .. code-block:: python